enbzldn/PieceOfCake/docs/topics_manage.md

 4. Confirm the deletion by tapping **Delete** again, otherwise tap **Cancel**.

 <p style="background-color: #fef3c7; padding: 4px 8px; border-radius: 4px; display: inline-block;">
-  Deleting a topic will not remove the recipes linked to it.
-  Recipes will still be available on the **Recipes** page or the **Search** page.
+  Deleting a topic will not remove the recipes linked to it.<br> Recipes will still be available on the Recipes page or the Search page.
 </p>

 <div style="display: flex; gap: 16px; align-items: center;">